johnamdickson/portfolio-project-1/README.md

 ### Media

 - Many of the photos used extensively through the site were obtained from [Pexels](https://www.pexels.com/) free stock photos site.
-- The remaining photos were taken at home.
+- The remaining photos and video were taken by the client.
 - Conversion of mp4s to GIFs using free service on the [Adobe](https://www.adobe.com/express/feature/video/convert/video-to-gif) website and on the [ezgif.com](https://ezgif.com/video-to-gif) website.